-GENERAL DESCRIPTION As a Helpline Advocate, you will be responsible for maintaining the Helpline, business phone line and texting line, and assisting victims, survivors and the public.
-Advocates interact with Crisis Shelter residents and facilitate meeting their needs as they arise and ensures the safety/security of the building.
+This multifaceted Helpline Advocate position is responsible for maintaining the crisis line, business phone line and texting line, assisting victims, survivors and the public.
+Advocates interact with Crisis Shelter residents and facilitate meeting their needs as they arise.
+Ensures the safety/security of the building.
 This position requires strong active listening and communication skills, demonstrated problem solving ability and above average organization and time management talents.

-QUALIFICATIONS: We require a Bachelor’s degree or equivalent experience.
-Two years of experience providing support to survivors in crisis; two years of experience in a related field or shelter/housing advocacy is preferred.
-Knowledge of facts and dynamics of domestic violence, sexual assault and child abuse is preferred.
-Knowledge of community resources, excellent written and oral communication skills and the ability to communicate with individuals from diverse cultures and backgrounds is required.
+Bachelor’s degree or equivalent experience is required.
+Two years of experience providing support to survivors in crisis; two years of experience in a related field or shelter/housing advocacy preferred.
+Knowledge of facts and dynamics of domestic violence, sexual assault and child abuse preferred.
+Knowledge of community resources.
+Excellent written and oral communication skills.
+Ability to communicate with individuals from diverse cultures and backgrounds.
 Must have valid driver’s license and reliable transportation.

 - Responds to incoming Helpline calls and texts